-- the overall level of income before income taxes; - changes in the blend of income that is taxed based on gross revenues rather than income before taxes; - rig movements between taxing jurisdictions; - changes in rig operating structures which may alter the basis on which the Company is taxed in a particular jurisdiction and - fluctuations in foreign currency rates against the U.S. Dollar which are used to measure tax receivables in various jurisdictions.
+- the overall level of income before income taxes; - changes in the blend of income that is taxed based on gross revenues rather than income before taxes; - rig movements between taxing jurisdictions; - changes in rig operating structures which may alter the basis on which the Company is taxed in a particular jurisdiction; - results of income tax audits and/or related settlements; and - fluctuations in foreign currency rates against the U.S. Dollar which are used to measure tax receivables in various jurisdictions.

-The annual effective tax rate for the Company's continuing operations was (30.7)%, (7.7)% and (9.5)% for the years ended December 31, 2021, 2020 and 2019, respectively.
+The annual effective tax rate for the Company's continuing operations was 343.9%, (30.7)% and (7.7)% for the years ended December 31, 2022, 2021 and 2020, respectively.